router5/router5/packages/redux-router5/README.md

 ## Using the router plugin

 If you choose to not use the middleware, you need to add `reduxPlugin` to your router.
 The plugin simply syncs the router state with redux.
 To navigate, you will need to invoke `router.navigate`.
-If you use React, you can use `BaseLink` from `react-router5`.
+If you use React, you can use `Link` from `react-router5`.

 ```js
 import { reduxPlugin } from 'redux-router5';